ymadoff/ryba/zookeeper/server_check.coffee.md

           return next err if err
           if hosts.length is 1 # Standalone mode
             unless stdout.trim().split('\n').sort().join(',') is '0'
-              err = new Error "Servers are not properly registered" else # Replicated mode
+              err = new Error "Server is not properly registered" else # Replicated mode
             unless stdout.trim().split('\n').sort().join(',') is [1..cmds.length].join(',')
               err = new Error "Servers are not properly registered"